Share this article:

 5 min read

-Unlike other large-scale project proposals that often require coordinating schedules, chasing for feedback, and incorporating patches of texts from multiple partners to produce a 50- or 70-page proposal, the ERC proposal seems quite simple.
+Unlike other large-scale project proposals that often require coordinating schedules, chasing partners for feedback, and incorporating patches of texts from multiple partners to produce a 50- or 70-page proposal, the ERC proposal seems quite simple.

 As a personal grant, there is no consortium, no complex budget calculations from multiple institutions and a relatively compact description of the proposed research project.
 However, as the deadline approaches, many applicants suddenly realise that this is not the case.
 In fact, preparing a competitive ERC proposal can take the same amount of time as preparing a large collaborative proposal, and sometimes even more.